tcampbe/NG421_wk1_day2_ToDoApp/README.md

     * This is telling Angular that when it builds the app to look for styles FIRST in the node_modules folder and find the bootstrap code which will tell the browser how to render our components.

-1. run `ng serve --open` to serve your application through localhost:4200 and open it in your browser. **You should see a screen to select different option which will either take you to another website or show you the CLI commands that will give you what you're wanting.**
+1. run `npm start` to serve your application through localhost:4200 and open it in your browser.
+Since we haven't done anything yet, the page should be blank.